danczw/piBLOOM/README.md

 <br>

+The API and web application can be served using [Docker](https://www.docker.com), utilizing the `docker-compose.yml` [file](./docker-compose.yml).

+Simply install Docker and build the images via:

+    `docker-compose build`

+You can increase the number of workers for the API by increasing the `N_WORKERS` argument in the [docker-compose.yml](./docker-compose.yml) file.

+Then start the container using:

+    `docker-compose up`

+Alternatively, the API and web application can be served individually (e.g. for development purposes) as per the setup steps below.

     piBLOOM
     ├─ .gitignore
     ├─ LICENSE
+    ├─ docker-compose.yml               # Docker entry point for deployment
     ├─ pibloom_api                      # API for serving the BLOOM model
+    │  ├─ .dockerignore
+    │  ├─ config.yml                    # - Configuration for API logging
     │  ├─ Dockerfile
     │  ├─ pibloom
     │  │  ├─ app.py                     # - API entry point